phocke/doorkeeper/README.md

     DELETE    /oauth/authorize
     POST      /oauth/token
     resources /oauth/applications

-For more information on how to customize routes, check out [this page on the wiki](https://github.com/applicake/doorkeeper/wiki/Customizing-routes).

-### Authenticating

 You need to configure Doorkeeper in order to provide resource_owner model and authentication block `initializers/doorkeeper.rb`